There's a reason why ''Dragon Age II'' is the most depressing game in the franchise, possibly [[UpToEleven even more

 ** [[spoiler: After Leandra's death, clicking on her door has Hawke mention that they simply ''refuse'' to touch anything in [[ShrineToTheFallen the room]].
 The DLC includes such small things as Hawke throwing coins into the fountain in ''Mark of the Assassin'' because it was a tradition Leandra enjoyed, as well as their DeadPersonConversation in ''Legacy''.
 All of this paints a very tragic picture that Hawke ''never'' quite gets over their mother's death and ''still'' carries it around with them as [[MyGreatestFailure their greatest failure]].]]

 * Viscount Dumar [[spoiler: cradling his dead son, killed by the agents of Mother Petrice.
 The man has spent his entire reign being tossed around by the Templars, the Circle, the Chantry, and the Qunari, with nowhere to run and no one, save Hawke, to turn to.
 He might be a weak leader, but it's easy to tell that he loved his son, and really did want him to find his own way.
-The trouble is that the Arishok is aggressive and LawfulStupid, and will most likely use Saemus as a bargaining chip; Mother Petrice is out for blood; and if he makes one wrong move, the Templars will have his head just like his predecessor.
+The trouble is that the Arishok is aggressive and LawfulStupid, and will most likely use Saemus as a bargaining chip; Mother Petrice is out for blood; and if the Viscount makes one wrong move, the Templars will have his head just like his predecessor.
 It's heartbreaking to see him finally break down.]]
 The sad choir music during this scene only adds to it.

 --> '''Diplomatic Hawke:''' The Arishok is still here, Excellency.
 You must be ready to stand up to him.